 You also need to optimize your content for search engines so it can be easily found when someone searches for topics that you blog about, which is key to driving traffic to your site.
 In other words, you’ll need to step up your SEO game, and DropInBlog can certainly help.

-If you're using Webflow, you're probably already aware of how search engines work and know the value of SEO or have at least heard of it.
+If you're using Webflow, you're probably already aware of how search engines work and know the value of SEO.
 You've built this beautiful site, but how do you get people to look at it?
 SEO is what gets your blog posts and website to the top of search engine results.

 While reading guides online about SEO, you'll find it's a quagmire of guesses, outdated information, and sometimes information that’s just plain incorrect.
 Some will advocate stuffing your post full of keywords, adding certain metadata, or even backlinking, but it's all guesswork to figure out what's actually useful to an ever-changing search algorithm.

-Unfortunately, Webflow does not offer tools to analyze your blog posts but just basic guidelines you should follow.
-On the other hand, DropInBlog will directly help you boost your SEO.
-Besides the ease of use and flexibility, DropInBlog also offers another invaluable tool: the SEO Analyzer.
+Unfortunately, Webflow does not offer tools to analyze your blog posts but rather just some basic guidelines you should follow.
+On the other hand, DropInBlog will directly help you boost your SEO for each post with another invaluable tool: the SEO Analyzer.

 It analyzes your post and provides a simple bullet point list of things you can do to improve your SEO.
 This may be something simple, like including your main keyword in the meta-description, or something more advanced, like adding an alt tag image description.

 As you’re constructing your post, the tool grades your content and gives you a score out of 100.
 In general, anything between 90 and 100 is considered a good SEO score, which means that the chance of attracting organic traffic through search engines is high.

 Maintaining Brand Consistency - Keep Your Own Style